Vegan Cranberry Shortbread

 Next, add in 280g of plain flour and 2 tablespoons of cornflour.
 Stir it into the wet mixture until it starts to come together.
 Then use your hands to press it into a ball of firm dough.
 If it’s too sticky, you can add more flour and if it’s too dry, just add a small splash of plant-based milk until it comes together.

 Add 100g of dried cranberries to the ball of dough and use your hands to gently press them in.

 Refrigerate the dough for 30 minutes.
 This will help to prevent the shortbread from spreading in the oven, meaning it’ll hold its shape better.

 While the dough is chilling, preheat your oven to 180°C/350°F (or 160°C/325°F if you’re using a fan or convection oven).
 Line a large tray with baking paper.

 Once the 30 minutes are up, remove the dough from the fridge.
-On a lightly floured surface, roll it out to around 1/2 an inch thick.
+On a lightly floured surface, roll your cranberry shortbread dough out to around 1/2 an inch thick.
 You don’t want to roll shortbread dough out too thin!

 Use a 3-inch round cookie cutter to cut out your shortbread shapes.
 Place them onto your lined baking tray and bake for around 20 minutes.